 'It's your job as a writer to seek out harsh criticism - and learn from it.'

 Northwrite SF is a group of speculative fiction writers writing short stories and novels for publication worldwide.
 Most of our members are published authors from across the northern half of Britain (mainly, but not exclusively, Yorkshire and Lancashire).
-Although we intend to stay small and select we welcome membership enquiries from published authors and also from unpublished authors with a serious yen to work hard and be published.
-We reserve the right to ask for writing samples if we are not familiar with your work to ensure a good fit.
+Although we intend to stay small and select we welcome membership enquiries from published authors writing SF/F* (See below)

 We meet four times a year at a point fairly central to our membership in the Huddersfield area.
 Most of our members are drawn from writers who have attended the Milford SF Writers' Conference, but this is not a prerequisite.

 Schedule for 2016 and 2017

 We meet to crit each other's work and to discuss the nuts and bolts of writing speculative fiction, and of selling it on both sides of the Atlantic.
 The aim of the group is to provide social interaction as well as professional level critique delivered supportively.
 Thorough constructive criticism, delivered sensitively, is encouraged, sarcasm and/or ad-hominem attacks are not.